Oza Kioza

 Roza Lailatul Fitria better known as Oza Kioza is an Indonesian singer-songwriter.
 She is a member of the Indonesian girl group Duo Serigala since the group announced their new members in May 2017.
 Oza Kioza began her musical career in 2007, featuring on Indosiar's StarDut.
 In 2015, she made her debut single, Aki-Aki Gila.

-Personal Journey
+Biography

-Oza was born in Tulungagung regency, then moved to Nongkojajar, Tutur, Pasuruan when the age of 3 years after Oza's parent got divorced.
-Oza then moved to Purwodadi, Blimbing, Malang when entering elementary school age.
-In Malang, Oza undergoes formal education from elementary to intermediate level, successively at SDN 1 Purwodadi, SMPN 6 Malang, and SMA 9 Malang.
-Oza did not complete his formal education at high school level, because when he was in high school he was admitted to INTI College Indonesia majoring in business.
-However, the lecture was not completed.
+Oza was born in Tulungagung Regency and moved to Pasuruan when she was 3 years old after her parents got divorced.
+Oza then relocated to Malang when she entered elementary school.
+In Malang, Oza underwent formal education from elementary to intermediate level, attending SDN 1 Purwodadi, SMPN 6 Malang, and SMA 9 Malang consecutively.
+Oza did not complete her formal education at the high school level, as she enrolled in INTI College Indonesia, majoring in business, but did not finish her studies.

-Oza Kioza became a singer after following the direction of his mother, Nurhayati, who is a jazz and dangdut singer.
-While Oza's father is also not far from vocal affairs for being qori.
-On 2 November 2007 Oza Kioza attended the StarDut event at Indosiar.
-Despite failing to become champion, StarDut managed to open the gates of Oza to shake from stage to stage.
+Oza Kioza became a singer after following the lead of her mother, Nurhayati, who is a jazz and dangdut singer.
+Her father is also involved in music, being a qori.
+On 2 November 2007, Oza Kioza attended the StarDut event at Indosiar.
+Although she did not win the championship, StarDut helped launch Oza's career, allowing her to perform on various stages.